csci-1301/csci-1301.github.io/labs/While/readme.md

 #.
 Display numbers 0 to 50.
 #.
 Display numbers 30 to -20.
 #.
-Write a do while loop that generates this output:
+Write a do while loop that generates this output: `1 10 100 1000 10000 100000 1000000`

-    ```text
-    1 10 100 1000 10000 100000 1000000
-    ```

 #.
-Ask the user to enter positive integers.
-Keep track of the largest number user enters.
-After user indicates they are done, display the largest number user entered.
+Ask user to enter integers.
+Keep track of the largest value user enters.
+After user indicates they are done, display the largest value user entered.
+If user did not enter any integers display `You did not enter anything.`

 # Infinite Loops